LittleSaya/IndexOutOfRangeDSPMod/DSPAddPlanet/README.md

      planetRadius (optional): default value is 200. as it's named, the radius of your new planet, the default radius is a normal size, the max radius is set to 600 value 200, 400 and 600 are tested, 800 caused problems

-forcePlanetRadius (optional): default false is false. if you want to test planet radius larger than 600, you need to set this to true,
+forcePlanetRadius (optional): default value is false. if you want to test planet radius larger than 600, you need to set this to true,

     orbitalPeriod (optional): default value is 3600. orbital revolution, in seconds